The Threat of Suicide is Serious

-Suicide it is the second leading cause of death among college students.
+Suicide is the second leading cause of death among college students.
 When someone is at risk for suicide, you may notice changes in their academic performance, personality, attitude or behavior.
 While any one of the signs below is worthy of concern, a combination of several signs indicates a higher level of risk.
 It is important to know that help and treatment for people at risk of suicide are widely available.

 - Expression of desire to kill him/herself or wishing to be dead